It is now easier than ever to sell your products or services online

 - Setup online promotions.

-- Setup Email Marketing integrated into your website.
+- Setup Email Marketing and integrate it into your website.

 - Improve shopping basket abandonment rates – a great way to increase sales.

-- Multi-channel selling (e.g. Your website plus Amazon, eBay, Facebook)
+- Set up Multi-channel selling (e.g. Your website plus Amazon, eBay, Facebook)

 - Business Development / Lead Generation – your website generating leads for your sales team to close.